-The problem with that language is that FDA is aware of no tests that can show a medical product is completely without the natural rubber latex proteins that can cause allergic reactions.
-Without a way to verify that a product is free of these proteins, claims that a product is "latex free" may be misleading.
-FDA wants to promote scientifically accurate labeling.
+The reason for this recommendation is that the agency is not aware of any tests that can show a product contains no natural rubber latex proteins that can cause allergic reactions.
+Without a way to verify that a product is completely free of these proteins, a claim that it is "latex free" is scientifically inaccurate and may be misleading.

-Natural rubber latex made from plant sources such as the sap of the Brazilian rubber tree or its synthetic derivatives is used in numerous medical products, including adhesive bandages, condoms, medical gloves, catheters, sanitary napkins, crutches and blood-pressure monitoring cuffs.
-Repeated exposure can result in sensitivity to natural rubber latex proteins, with symptoms ranging from skin redness, rash, hives or itching to difficulty breathing and wheezing.
+Natural rubber latex is made from plant sources such as the sap of the Brazilian rubber tree.
+It is used in numerous medical products, including adhesive bandages, condoms, medical gloves, catheters, sanitary napkins, crutches and blood-pressure monitoring cuffs.
+Exposure can result in sensitivity to natural rubber latex proteins, with symptoms ranging from skin redness, rash, hives or itching to difficulty breathing and wheezing.
 Rarely, shock and even death can occur.

-The Occupational Health and Safety Administration (OSHA) estimates that 8 to 12 percent of health care workers are latex-sensitive.
+The Occupational Safety and Health Administration (OSHA) estimates that 8 to 12 percent of health care workers are latex-sensitive.
 Workers in plants that produce natural rubber latex or that manufacture products containing natural rubber latex might also be at greater risk.
-OSHA also estimates that 1 to 6 percent of the general population may be sensitive to natural rubber latex.
+FDA estimates that 1 to 6 percent of the general population may also be sensitive to natural rubber latex.

-- If you need such gloves, use powder-free gloves labeled as having reduced protein content, and when wearing them, do not use oil-based lotions.
+- If you choose latex gloves for appropriate barrier protection, use powder-free gloves labeled as having reduced protein content.
 Natural rubber latex proteins can become attached to powder used to lubricate gloves and when the gloves are removed, the particles become airborne and can be inhaled, which is another form of exposure.
 Also when wearing gloves, do not use oil-based lotions since they can cause the gloves to deteriorate.

-- After use, wash your hands with a mild soap and dry thoroughly.
+- After use, wash your hands with a mild soap and dry them thoroughly.

-In addition, statements such as "latex free" that are not specific about the type of latex being referred to can cause confusion.
+Statements such as "latex free" are not specific about the type of latex involved and can cause confusion.
 Not all types of latex are from natural rubber and contain the proteins responsible for natural rubber latex allergy.
 For example, products containing nitrile and polyvinyl chloride are made of synthetic latex that does not contain those proteins and will not cause a latex allergy.
 Further, these statements do not account for the potential for accidental contamination of the medical product with natural rubber latex allergens during manufacturing or packaging.